-All staff understand the importance of supporting children's communication and language skills at all times, especially for those children learning English as an additional language.
-Staff use words from children's home language to reassure and reinforce their understanding, learning key words from parents in order to support the child's needs.
-Staff provide excellent commentary and open questions to children during their play, to engage them in practising their language skills.
-They are responsive to babies who begin to point and name facial features, clearly repeating the words to enable them to learn the correct pronunciation.
+All staff understand the importance of supporting children's communication and language skills at all times, especially for those children learning English as an additional language or who have speech difficulties.
+Staff use gestures, including Makaton signing, as well as words from children's home language to reassure and reinforce their understanding.
+This means that individual children's needs are very well supported.
+The setting also uses a specific language screening tool to ascertain children's current language levels and understanding, from which individual targets are set.
+This helps to further promote children's language acquisition from an early age.
+Staff provide excellent commentary and use open questions with children during their play, to engage them in practising their language skills.
 Children are given time to consider their responses and staff listen and respond positively to what they have to say.
+For example, staff focus on mathematical language, such as, 'tall', 'small' and 'long', when children are using construction bricks as part of developing children's mathematical vocabulary.
+Children are also encouraged to count as part of their daily routines and activities as they use counting for a purpose when lining up and at group time.
+There is, however, scope to further enrich children's excellent understanding of mathematical knowledge by showing children relevant numbers to match the quantities counted.
 Staff read stories and sing songs with enthusiasm, which captivates children's attention.
-They encourage children to draw and write both inside and out in the garden, where both areas are rich in print.
-This superbly supports children's developing literacy skills, in readiness for the next stage in their learning, such as school.
+Children participate in daily sessions where they practise their letter sounds.
+This is further reinforced as they practise and develop their early writing skills using their knowledge of letter sounds to write words, such as 'cat' and 'log', as well as practising their name.
+This superbly supports children's developing literacy skills in readiness for the next stage in their learning, such as school.